 - Pita chips or a baked crispy pita

-We like to serve it up on a crispy pita spread with hummus or tzatziki along with some arugula or spinach for a quick and easy meatless dinner.
+We like to serve it up on a crispy pita spread with spicy garlic hummus or tzatziki along with some arugula or spinach for a quick and easy meatless dinner.
 It’s almost like a chickpea flatbread.
 So good!

 To make the crispy pita: Preheat the oven to 375 degrees F. Brush some olive oil over the pitas.
 Bake in the oven for 15-20 minutes, or until crispy.

-Recipe variations
+Recipe Variations

 - Cheese: You could also try goat cheese or cubed mozzarella.